bqbbo/civil-war-project/README.md

 This Civil War Project was my humanities final, focusing on the evolution of civil rights following the Civil War and the rise of segregation in the South.
 The project was written in ReactJS, featuring a slideshow feature and modern-ish styling.
 This is my first self-oriented project using any web framework.

+See the finalized project in action on [my website!](https://bobboe.live/)

 ## Content and Slides

 The project features thirteen slides, presented in the order of their origination or ratification/enactment date.